hamvocke/hamvocke.github.io/_drafts/doppelkopf.md

 These tests are easy to understand, even if you don't know the rules of Doppelkopf.
 They serve as a good documentation, make it easy for me to reason about small portions of the complex game at a time and the sume of these small portions add up to the wonderful thing that is Doppelkopf.

 ## Moving on
 Right now my card browser game is only a bunch of domain classes and tests.
 There's nothing visible and I'm not even talking about anything that's remotely playable yet.
 Still, this excercise has been so much fun for me and allowed me to work on a pace that keeps me motivated to move on, one simple rule at a time.
+The source code is already [available on GitHub](https://github.com/hamvocke/doppelkopf), feel free to check it out and track the progress.

 There will be huge challenges further down the road.
 When I told my friends that I'm building a Doppelkopf game, they were nothing but excited.
 The first question that came up was how I wanted to build an AI for singleplayer mode.
 Actually, I don't have a clue.
 I've never done this before and don't know how to approach this.
 I guess there'll be some research for me to do and a long way until I have build something that is remotely more clever than a bunch if `if-else` statements.